Consider the equation sinθ. If θ is an angle ... | Study Prep in Pearson+

 Struggling with Trigonometry?Join thousands of students who trust us to help them ace their exams!Watch the first video

 Consider the equation .
-If is an angle in Quadrant IV, what is the value of ?
+If is an angle in Quadrant II, what is the value of ?

 Watch next